Holistic therapy FAQs

-Holistic therapy, also referred to as complementary and alternative medicine (CAM), refers to a variety of practices that are not currently considered to be part of standard health care.
+Complementary and alternative medicine (CAM) refers to practices that are not currently considered part of standard health care.
 Standard health care is often called 'conventional medicine' and is used by medical doctors and other health professionals.

 Although 'complementary and alternative' is often used as a single term, there is a clear distinction between the two therapies:

-• Complementary therapies are called this because they are used alongside conventional medicine to 'complement' and enhance standard health care.
-For example, acupuncture may be offered to help to ease the unpleasant side effects of breast cancer treatments such as hot flashes, nausea, vomiting and pain.
+- Complementary therapies are called this because they are used alongside conventional medicine to 'complement' and enhance standard health care.
+For example, acupuncture may be offered to help ease the unpleasant side effects of breast cancer treatments such as hot flashes, nausea, vomiting and pain.

 Alternative and complementary therapies are widely used by individuals who feel they are not responding particularly well to conventional medicine, and are looking to try something different - either alongside their standard medical care or as an alternative.

-Others may be attracted to the 'holistic' element of complementary and alternative medicine.
+Others may be attracted to the 'holistic' element of complementary and alternative therapies (which is often referred to as 'holistic therapies' as a result).
 This refers to how therapy aims to address not only a particular ailment or issue but also the entire person as a whole - helping people to achieve and maintain good psychological, physical and social health.

-It is not always possible to determine how each person will respond to complementary therapy and more concrete evidence is needed to support its use.
-Despite this, many have found complementary and alternative therapy to be highly effective, either when used in tandem with conventional treatment or when used independently.
+It is not always possible to know how each person will respond to holistic therapies.
+As individuals, we are all different and therefore respond to different things.
+More research is needed to get a scientific understanding of which therapies can be beneficial to who.
+Despite this, many have found complementary and alternative therapy to be highly effective, either when used with conventional treatment or when used independently.

-An important thing to remember before trying complementary and alternative therapy is that you need to be fully committed to the process and feel that you can place your trust in your therapist.
+An important thing to remember before trying holistic therapy is that you need to be fully committed to the process and feel that you can place your trust in your therapist.

 As it stands, the majority of alternative and complementary therapists are not currently regulated in the UK (with the exception of chiropodists, osteopaths, chiropractors and physiotherapists).
 This means there are no laws in position outlining the level of training and experience required in order to practise complementary or alternative therapy.

-However questions are frequently raised across the UK and the world regarding public health risk and whether or not the current regulation system, or lack thereof, is good enough to protect the public.
+Questions are frequently raised in the UK and worldwide regarding public health risk and whether or not the current regulation system, or lack thereof, is good enough to protect the public.

-A common regulatory option used among alternative and complementary therapists today is voluntary self-regulation.
-This is when a single professional body without statutory status, registers a therapy.
-The association cannot protect its title or force practitioners to join, but it is required to mimic that of a statutory regulator - enforcing its own code of ethics, complaints procedure and minimum standards among its members.
+A common regulatory option used in the industry is voluntary self-regulation.
+This is when a professional body registers a therapy.
+The body cannot protect its title or force practitioners to join, but it is required to mimic that of a statutory regulator - enforcing its own code of ethics, complaints procedure and minimum standards among its members.

 Our verification process ensures that we only list therapists who have provided proof of a relevant qualification and insurance cover or proof of registration with a professional body.
 Once a therapist has been through our verification process, we will display a policy seal that you can see pictured to the left - as an indication of their professionalism.

-For more information on regulation and our verification process, please see our Therapy Directory policy page.
+For more information on regulation and our verification process, please see our Therapy Directory policy.

 If you are worried about a complementary therapist's professionalism, we would recommend choosing one that belongs to a professional body.
 It's simple to find a therapist who belongs to a professional body - just visit our Advanced search, enter your location and tick the 'Member of a professional body' box before hitting 'Search'.